 Why they’d be great: Recent album ‘Revolution Radio’ was a return to form and their headline sets of the past have been nothing short of incredible.

-What the rumours say: Their touring schedule puts them in Europe around the festival dates, and the bookies have put them as favourite for the slot.
+What the rumours say: Their touring schedule puts them in Europe around the festival dates, so they could pop by for a surprise slot.

 Browse Green Day merch in the NME Merch Store.